Termites are Back – and They’ve Brought Their Friends

 The larval form of these beetles live in dry, seasoned wood, like the kind used for beams, subflooring, and plywood.
 They can even live in hardwood furniture and floors.
 They eat tunnels in the wood and can cause serious damage.
 Since the tunnels are entirely below the surface of the wood, the damage can remain undetected until the wood falls apart.

 Beetles are usually introduced to houses through infested wood.
 If you’re doing renovations in your home, inspect all the wood before you install it.
 Once an infestation develops, pest control professionals can use treatments like surface insecticides to control the beetles.

 Wood borers are another annoying pest that can damage wood.
 These bugs lay their eggs in the crevices of logs.
 When the eggs hatch, the larvae bore through the wood.
 The adult beetles then emerge through holes in the wood.
 Fortunately, the damage occurs slowly.

 The most effective way to get rid of wood borers is fumigation, a process that can only be performed by licensed pest control professionals.
 If the infestation is localized, replacing the damaged wood may also be an option.

 Termites aren’t the only insects that can damage the wood in your home.
-If you’re concerned that wood-damaging insects may be in your home, call the Orlando termite removal experts at Apex to schedule an inspection.
+If you’re concerned that wood-damaging insects may be in your home, call the termite removal experts at Apex to schedule an inspection.